peggy1502/Amazing-Resources/README.md

 # Amazing Resources
-List of references and online resources related to machine learning / deep learning / data science that I find very useful.
+List of references and online resources related to machine learning, deep learning, and data science that I find very useful.

 ## 👍 Courses / Tutorials